Prevention of Pollution and Chemical Substance Management

 Environmental Accidents and Litigation

-In fiscal 2020, the Yamaha Group did not violate any laws, receive fines, pay fees, or be named in any lawsuits with respect to environmental concerns.
-The Yamaha Group did not experience any accidents having an effect on the outside environment, nor did we receive any significant complaints.
+In fiscal 2023, the Yamaha Group did not conduct any serious violations of any laws, receive fines, pay fees, or be named in any lawsuits with respect to environmental concerns.
+The Group did not experience any accidents having an effect on the outside environment, nor did we receive any significant complaints.